Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/com.unity.formats.fbx.md

 * Export
 * Export Model Only

-__Export__ exports both Models and Animation contained in the export sets selected for export.
+__Export__ exports both Models and animation contained in the export sets selected for export.

-__Export Model Only__ exports all Models in the selected export sets, but does not export any Animation.
+__Export Model Only__ exports all Models in the selected export sets, but does not export any animation.

 Select either to automatically export with the settings and Models configured during import.
 No additional steps are required.